David Dobrzykowski Ph.D.

 Prior to joining the Department of Management at BGSU’s College of Business, Dr. Dobrzykowski earned tenure and the rank of Associate Professor in the Department of Supply Chain Management at Rutgers Business School (Rutgers, the State University of New Jersey).
 While at Rutgers, Dr. Dobrzykowski served as the Founding Program Director of the Masters of Science in Healthcare Services Management.
 He is a native of Northwest Ohio, as a three-time alum and former tenure-track faculty member at the University of Toledo, so he is passionate about building this community and very excited be a member of the outstanding faculty at BGSU, serving as an Associate Professor and Director of the Supply Chain Management Institute at BGSU.

 Dr. Dobrzykowski’s research investigates information processing and the coordination of work in supply chain networks.
 While his primary interest is in healthcare, his research also explores these phenomena in other operational contexts.
 He has several peer-reviewed publications in journals like Journal of Operations Management, Decision Sciences, and Journal of Supply Chain Management among other scholarly outlets.
-His research has been presented on three continents and in seven countries, and has won journal and conference awards.
+His research has been presented on three continents and in seven countries, and has won journal and conference awards including the 2017 Decision Sciences Journal Best Paper Award.
 In 2017, he co-authored a book with Professor Mark Vonderembse titled “A Healthcare Solution: A Patient-Centered, Resource Management Perspective” that uses an operations and supply chain lens to address the challenges facing the healthcare sector.
-He has been quoted in Hospitals & Health Networks and Bloomberg Businessweek as well as appearing in local media.
+He has been quoted in Hospitals & Health Networks and Bloomberg Businessweek as well as appeared in local media.

-He is active in the academic community, serving as an Academic Scholar at Cornell’s Institute for Healthy Futures, President of Production Operations Management Society’s College of Healthcare Operations Management, an Associate Editor for Decision Sciences, and a member of the Editorial Review Boards of Journal of Operations Management and Journal of Supply Chain Management.
-He received Decision Science’s Outstanding Reviewer of the Year award for 2015 (only awardee).
+He is active in the scholarly community, serving as an Academic Scholar at Cornell’s Institute for Healthy Futures, an Associate Editor for Journal of Operations Management and Decision Sciences Journal, and an Editorial Review Board member of Journal of Supply Chain Management.
+He received Decision Sciences Journal’s Outstanding Reviewer of the Year award for 2015 (only awardee).